sprkrd/randomforest/README.md

 This is my implementation of Random Forest for classification in C++11.
 It accepts several parameters and is able to learn and classify data sets in CSV format.
+Our Random Forests can deal with both numerical and categorical attributes.
 Moreover, trees can be stored in a JSON file and/or visualized as .dot graphs.
 The implementation does very basic handling of missing values: in the training set, it substitutes them by the class median (for